m4cit/MaChAmp-TWG-Data-Augmentation/README.md

 # MaChAmp-TWG_Data-Augmentation
-Data Augmentation scripts for the parser MaChAmp-TWG
+Data Augmentation scripts for the parser MaChAmp-TWG as part of my bachelor thesis.

 # Requirements
 - Python 3.6 or newer